Richard Brandram: Personal life

 On 3 February 1947, the Greek Royal family announced the engagement of Brandram to Princess Katherine of Greece and Denmark, daughter of Constantine I of Greece and Queen Sophia.
-The British newspapers described Brandram as "a six-foot soldier Rugby player" and reported that the couple had met in May 1946 on RMS Ascania, when Brandram was returning to England from Baghdad for his first home leave since 1944, while the princess was salling for England after a wartime exile in Egypt.
+The British newspapers described Brandram as "a six-foot soldier Rugby player" and reported that the couple had met in May 1946 on RMS Ascania, when Brandram was returning to England from Baghdad for his first home leave since 1944, while the princess was sailing for England after a wartime exile in Egypt.
 The Bromley & West Kent Mercury reported that as children both had attended schools in Broadstairs, Kent, but understood they had not met then.
 It was also reported that Brandram's parents were then living at the Well House, St George's Road, Bickley, Kent.

 The two were married privately by Archbishop Damaskinos in the Great Reception Room of the Royal Palace of Athens on 21 April 1947, with King Paul of Greece acting as best man.
 After the wedding, Brandram returned to his post in Baghdad, taking his new wife with him.

 On 25 August 1947, shortly before Prince Philip, her first cousin, was due to marry the future Queen Elizabeth II, King George VI granted Princess Katherine the status of the daughter of a duke in the British order of precedence.
 Brandram already had a coat of arms, granted in 1795 to Samuel Brandram of Sise Lane in the City of London, blazoned "A pile wavy ermine between two bees volant in fesse or", and impaled with it the royal arms of Greece, with the agreement of Sir Gerald Wollaston, Norroy and Ulster King of Arms.

 After returning to England from Baghdad, the Brandrams lived in Eaton Square, Belgravia, and at Croft Cottage, Marlow, Buckinghamshire.

 On 1 April 1948 came the birth of their only child, Richard Paul George Andrew Brandram, at Marylebone.
 He was christened at St Michael's, Chester Square, in June 1948, his godparents being King Paul of Greece, the Queen of Romania, Prince Philip, Duke of Edinburgh, the Duchess of Kent, Princess Irene, Duchess of Aosta, Major P. A. Uniecke, Captain H. H. Cruddas, and Mrs P. J. H. Dunn.
 Later known as Paul Brandram, he was a frequent visitor to the Villa Sparta in Florence and like his father worked in the financial markets of the City of London.
-On 12 February 1975, at the Guards' Chapel, Wellington Barracks, he married, firstly, Jennifer Diane Steele, who was attended by Lady Helen Windsor, daughter of the Duke and Duchess of Kent.
-The former King Constantine of Greece was best man.